 At the beginning and end of the day there is always visible staff at the gate and on the playground.
 Staff will remain on the playground at all times to ensure the safety of all children until they enter the building or they have left with their parents.

-Children go swimming once a week.
+Year 4 and 5 Children go swimming once a week.
 Children in years 4 and 5 go for one term every year.
 They are accompanied to the swimming pool by school staff.
 The children are taught by fully trained swimming instructors.

 All school trips involve rigorous risk assessments by staff.
 Children are fully supervised by experience school staff.